Everything you need to know as a first-time student.

 Make sure you select the correct QTAC code from the course information.

 Entry to our postgraduate courses is based on merit.
 Each course has a certain number of places available, and once they're all filled no more applications are considered.
-If your course is full you can request that your application be held over for the next admission period.
+If your course is full you will need to re-apply for the next admission period.

 If you've applied for more than one course we'll assess your first preference listed on the application form.
 We'll only assess your second and subsequent preferences if you do not meet eligibility requirements for your first preference, or if the course quota is full in the case of Commonwealth supported places.

 It usually takes us about two weeks to process your application.
 Some courses may take longer and this will be published under the entry requirement for your nominated course.
 If you've filled in your application incorrectly or haven't provided all your supporting documents, it may take longer.

 To let you know if your application is successful, we'll email you at the address you give us on your application form.

 HiQ is your place to go for student services, support and general enquiries.